icebarf/dy-chip8-reborn/README.md

 Ex: Arch Linux has a package on AUR - [sdl2-static](https://aur.archlinux.org/packages/sdl2-static)

-[termbox2](https://github.com/termbox/termbox2) is shipped as a submodule and will be installed and compiled with the `build` script.

 Install them using your distribution's package manager or compile from source from official website.

 1. Get a copy of the code - using `git clone` or Download Zip from GitHub.